 1. Mackerel Orange Tabby Cat

-The classic orange types are the most common tabby cats.
-They have bold and swirling patterns on their back resembling a marble cake.
-They have a random series of dark and light orange swirls, much like the bull’s-eye.
+While the mackerel tabby may be the quintessential tiger cat, the classic tabby is the most common.
+These cats have bold, swirling patterns on their backs that resembling the marbling you’d see in a cake.
+They have a random series of dark and light orange swirls, much like a bullseye.

 Personality And Temperament